The home bartender’s seven tips on making punch

 Remember to prepare an alcohol-free option as well.
 Check beforehand if your guests have any allergies that should be taken into consideration when making the punch.

-These tips were given by Altia Academy’s bartender and coach Mikael Karttunen, who has created countless punch and cocktail recipes over the years.
+These tips were given by Anora’s bartender and coach Mikael Karttunen, who has created countless punch and cocktail recipes over the years.